maspuria/mars-sandwich-station/README.md

 ### Chips
 - Choose your choice of Chips

+### Signature Sandwich of the Day
+- Reuben Signature Sandwich option
+- Customer has ability to customize their signature sandwich

 ### Process Your Order
 - User can add multiple sandwiches, drinks, or chips to order
 - Price Calculations Provided